e-j-w/ChartOfNuclides/doc/BUILDING.md

 make all -j CC=clang
 ```

-Two executables will be built: `proc_data` (which generates the data package containing the nuclear structure database used by the main application), and `con` (the main application).
+Two executables will be built: `proc_data` (which generates the data package containing the nuclear structure database used by the main application), and `chart` (the main application).
 [Build the data files](#build-data-file) if necessary, then run the application:

 ```
-./con
+./chart
 ```

 To install the application for all users, on a Linux system: